Questions you may have:

 4. Are there parent liaisons I can contact?

-Wrightslaw is where parents, educators, advocates, and attorneys come for accurate, reliable information about special education law, education law, and advocacy for children with disabilities.
+You might also be interested in Wrightslaw where parents, educators, advocates, and attorneys come for accurate, reliable information about special education law, education law, and advocacy for children with disabilities.

 5. How do I find out what Cooperative Educational Service Agency (CESA) I am in?